 There may be a way to get higher returns on your retirement investments if you have the talent to pick individual stocks—or if you can develop it.
-Mutual funds tend to track specific industry group performance or even the general market; they may do a little better than the averages, but usually not by much.
-If you’re willing to put in the time, especially the time to learn the process, picking individual stocks can increase your investment returns, often dramatically.
-How do you know if it’s right for you?
+Mutual funds tend to track specific industry group performance or even the general market; as a result, they may do a little better than the averages, but usually not by much.
+If you’re willing to put in the time, especially the time to learn the process, investing in particular equities can increase your returns, often dramatically.

-One of the most time-honored ways is to pick stocks of companies whose stock is “undervalued”, which means that they’re out of favor with the current market.
-This can include companies whose outstanding stock is worth less than the value of their net assets, have low price/earnings ratios (P/E), or are in bankruptcy but look poised to make a strong comeback.
+One of the most time-honored ways is to pick stocks of companies whose stock is “undervalued,” which means that their share price is lower than the company’s intrinsic worth, signaling that they’re out of favor with the current market.
+Prospects for value investors, as followers of this strategy, are known, can include companies whose outstanding stock is worth less than the value of their net assets, have low price/earnings ratios (P/E), or are in bankruptcy but look poised to make a strong comeback.

 The key is finding companies that have excellent long-term prospects despite recent price declines.
 A good example is a company with solid earnings and a strong financial position whose stock has fallen significantly because other companies in the same industry are in difficulty.
 The company itself is healthy, but its stock is low because of factors that have nothing to do with the company itself.

 Another strategy is growth stocks investing.
 As the name implies, the idea here is to invest in companies that are growing their earnings by very high percentages each year—or that are poised to do so.
 They are innovators or game-changers in their industry or the leaders in a new one.
 Wouldn’t you have liked to have bought a piece of Apple, Google (now Alphabet), Amazon, or NetFlix, back in the day?

 Growth company stocks won’t have much history, which makes them riskier prospects, and they best suit a long-term investment horizon.
 Don’t count on much dividend income from them at first, either.